oracle-devrel/cool.devo.build/README.md

 Animated gifs can be used in your Markdown, but instead of embedding them with `![](movie.gif)` Markdown formatting, please use the `{% gif movie.gif %}` Liquid tag.
 See [Plugins][].

 In general, videos over one minute in length should be linked to from an external hosting platform like YouTube or Vimeo.
 Maintaining repositories with large video files is not ideal.

+To insert a YouTube video as a responsive embed, simply use:

+    {% youtube VIDEOID %}

 Short, silent videos can be used instead of animated GIFS, and in most cases take up significantly less space than a GIF.
 These can be embedded with the gif tag using `{% gif FILENAME{.mp4,.webm} %}`, which will detect the movie format and generate an appropriate video tag, replicating the autoplay/looping of an animated GIF.
 At minimum an mp4 version must be provided, additional formats (webm, ogv) with the same base name and different extensions are optional.